Understanding your Sum Insured.

 Working out your Sum Insured.

-The good news is the Cordell Sum Sure calculator is easy to use.
+It’s important to regularly review your Sum Insured and the Cordell Sum Sure calculator is a good place to start.
 All you need to do is enter your address and the calculator prepopulates itself with information about your property.

 - Fixtures and fittings (i.e. baths, toilets, ovens, heat pumps)